open/close all folders

 - The Scorpion Lady from Journey to the West seems to wield a sort of trident, but it really was her pincers.

-- Orks from Warhammer 40,000 like to use Power Klaws, big hydraulic pincers that can rip through armor.
+- Orks like to use Power Klaws, big hydraulic pincers sheathed in an energy field that can rip right through armor.

 - In early editions the Apparatus of Kwalish was a large magic item that could carry passengers inside of it.
-With all of its extensions deployed it looked like a giant lobster, with claws that could attack an enemy in front of it, each doing 2-12 Hit Points of damage.
+With all of its extensions deployed it looked like a giant lobster, with claws that could attack an enemy in front of it.

-- Gamma World adventure GW1 Legion of Gold: in the SAMURAI underwater facility, the Aquatron-7 vehicle had extendable arms with pincers on the ends that could be used against marine monsters.
+- Gamma World adventure GW1 Legion of Gold.
+In the SAMURAI underwater facility, the Aquatron-7 vehicle has extendable arms with pincers on the ends that can be used against marine monsters.

 - Hollow Earth Expedition, supplement Mysteries of the Hollow Earth.
 An illustration on page 67 shows three humans facing off against two gigantic scorpions with huge pincers.
 Anyone grabbed by them would be in a world of hurt.

 - BattleTech.
 The Crab and King Crab Battlemechs both have arms that end with stylized pincers, which close over the weapon barrels in the arms to protect them when the mech makes melee attacks.
 Fully weaponized pincers are covered as a Claw-type melee weapon.